bbutterm/translate_extension/README.md

 # translate_extension

-You cant translate text by selecting it onpage!
+You can translate text by selecting it onpage!
 Releasing text would return its original state.

 You can watch demo here: